-(2) The Board shall obtain reports from at least two different peer reviewers in each case for each allegation referred for peer review.
+(2) The disciplinary panel shall obtain reports from at least two different peer reviewers in each case for each allegation referred for peer review.

-(3) If one or both peer reviewers conclude that a violation of the standard of care has occurred, the Board shall make the final peer review report, consisting of the reports of each individual peer reviewer, available to the respondent for review before the Board considers whether to issue charges.
-The Board shall redact the names of the peer reviewers before making the report available under this section.
+(3) If one or both peer reviewers conclude that a violation of the standard of care has occurred, the disciplinary panel shall make the final peer review report, consisting of the reports of each individual peer reviewer, available to the respondent for review before the disciplinary panel considers whether to issue charges.
+The disciplinary panel shall redact the names of the peer reviewers before making the report available under this section.

 (4) The respondent may provide a written response to the peer review report within 10 business days after the report was sent to the respondent by electronic mail or 13 business days if the report was sent via U.S. postal service.